-Raptor Hunting with Alan Shope
+Raptor Hunting with Allan Shope

-Accompany Master Falconer Alan Shope on a two-hour hunt with his bird of prey.
+Accompany Master Falconer Allan Shope on a two-hour hunt with his bird of prey.
 Learn about the natural history of falconry, native raptors, habits and adaptations of these remarkable birds that depend on the conservation of open space for their survival.

 For two, at mutually convenient time and location.
 Expires October 4, 2015.

-Donated by Alan Shope
+Donated by Allan Shope